How to Apply

 - personal details

-- academic qualifications and career to date
+- information about your academic qualifications and career to date

 - an outline of your research interests (for taught courses, this should include the optional modules which most appeal to you, and, if possible, the broad area in which your dissertation might fall)